Practice-Based Research in Screendance

 This screendance research employs a practice-based methodology that integrates choreographic inquiry with digital media systems, treating cinematic and computational tools as active agents in the production of movement knowledge.

 In Danse Macabre, embodied movement was captured and translated into animated form, allowing choreographic material to be re-authored through digital abstraction.
-This process was used to investigate how motion capture alters temporality, authorship, and expressive capacity in screendance.
+This process was used to examine how motion capture alters temporality, authorship, physical possibility, and expressive capacity in screendance.

-Animated bodies were constructed from motion-capture data to explore the tension between human presence and digital mediation, foregrounding questions of absence, transformation, and non-human embodiment.
+Animated bodies constructed from motion-capture data were used to explore the tension between human presence and digital mediation, foregrounding questions of transformation, absence, and non-human embodiment.

 In paramenoume (we remain), camera placement, movement, framing, and duration functioned as choreographic tools.
 Cinematographic decisions were treated as compositional acts that shape spatial relationships, rhythm, and narrative meaning within mixed-reality screendance.

-Both projects employ collaborative research structures, engaging choreographers, composers, technologists, and media artists.
-This distributed authorship model functions as a methodological inquiry into how screendance knowledge is collectively produced.
+Both projects employ collaborative research structures engaging choreographers, performers, composers, technologists, and media artists.
+This distributed authorship model operates as a methodological lens for understanding how screendance knowledge is collectively produced.

-Research outcomes were refined through iterative creation and dissemination via international festivals, curated programs, and educational screenings, using peer review and audience reception as part of the research feedback loop.
+Research outcomes were refined through iterative creation and dissemination via international festivals, curated programs, and educational screenings, with peer review and audience reception informing subsequent development.

 Creative Production Team Danse Macabre 4:42 trt